-0:12 I want to discuss with you this afternoon why you're going to fail to have a great career.
+0:13 I want to discuss with you this afternoon why you're going to fail to have a great career.
 (Laughter)

-0:21 I'm an economist.
-I do dismal.
+0:23 I do dismal.
 End of the day, it's ready for dismal remarks.
 I only want to talk to those of you who want a great career.
 I know some of you have already decided you want a good career.
-You're going to fail, too — (Laughter) — because — Goodness, you're all cheery about failing.
+You're going to fail, too.
+(Laughter) Because -- goodness, you're all cheery about failing.
 (Laughter) Canadian group, undoubtedly.
 (Laughter) Those trying to have good careers are going to fail, because, really, good jobs are now disappearing.
-There are great jobs and great careers, and then there are the high-workload, high-stress, bloodsucking, soul-destroying kinds of jobs, and practically nothing in between.
+There are great jobs and great careers, and then there are the high-workload, high-stress, bloodsucking, soul-destroying kinds of jobs, and practically nothing in-between.

 2:33 Then, your other excuse is, "Yes, there are special people who pursue their passions, but they are geniuses.
 They are Steven J. I'm not a genius.
 When I was five, I thought I was a genius, but my professors have beaten that idea out of my head long since."
-(Laughter) Mm?
-"And now I know I am completely competent."
-Now, you see, if this was 1950, being completely competent, that would have given you a great career.
+(Laughter) "And now I know I am completely competent."
+Now, you see, if this was 1950, being completely competent -- that would have given you a great career.
 But guess what?
 This is almost 2012, and saying to the world, "I am totally, completely competent," is damning yourself with the faintest of praise.

-3:16 And then, of course, another excuse: "Well, I would do this, I would do this, but, but, well, after all, I'm not weird.
+3:17 And then, of course, another excuse: "Well, I would do this, I would do this, but, but -- well, after all, I'm not weird.
 Everybody knows that people who pursue their passions are somewhat obsessive.
-A little strange?
-Mm?
-Mm?
+A little strange.
+Hmm?
+Hmm?
 Okay?
 You know, a fine line between madness and genius.
-I'm not weird.
+"I'm not weird.
 I've read Steven J.'s biography.
-Oh my goodness.
-I am not that person.
+Oh my goodness -- I'm not that person.
 I am nice.
 I am normal.
-I'm a nice, normal person, and nice, normal people don't have passion.
-Ah.
-But I still want a great career.
-I'm not prepared to pursue my passion, so I know what I'm going to do, because I have, I have a solution, I have a strategy.
+I'm a nice, normal person, and nice, normal people -- don't have passion."
+(Laughter) "Ah, but I still want a great career.
+I'm not prepared to pursue my passion, so I know what I'm going to do, because I have a solution.
+I have a strategy.
 It's the one Mommy and Daddy told me about.
 Mommy and Daddy told me that if I worked hard, I'd have a good career.
 So, if you work hard and have a good career, if you work really, really, really hard, you'll have a great career.
 Doesn't that, like, mathematically make sense?"
 Hmm.
 Not.
-(Laughter) But you've managed to talk yourself into that.
+But you've managed to talk yourself into that.

 4:24 You know what?
-Here's a little secret.
-You want to work?
+Here's a little secret: You want to work?
 You want to work really, really, really hard?
 You know what?
 You'll succeed.
-The world will give you the opportunity to work really, really, really, really hard, but are you so sure that that's going to give you a great career when all the evidence is to the contrary?
+The world will give you the opportunity to work really, really, really, really hard.
+But, are you so sure that that's going to give you a great career, when all the evidence is to the contrary?

-5:03 I have an interest!
-I have an interest!
-You tell me.
+5:05 You tell me.
 You say, "I have an interest!"
 I say, "That's wonderful!
-And what, what are you trying to tell me?
-That you — " "Well, I have an interest."
+And what are you trying to tell me?"
+"Well, I have an interest."
 I say, "Do you have passion?"
 "I have an interest," you say.
-Your interest is compared to what?"Well, I'm interested in this."
-And what about the rest of humanity's activities?"I'm not interested in them."
-You've looked at them all, have you?
+"Your interest is compared to what?"
+"Well, I'm interested in this."
+"And what about the rest of humanity's activities?"
+"I'm not interested in them."
+"You've looked at them all, have you?"
 "No. Not exactly."

 5:31 Passion is your greatest love.
 Passion is the thing that will help you create the highest expression of your talent.
 Passion, interest -- it's not the same thing.
 Are you really going to go to your sweetie and say, "Marry me!
 You're interesting."
 (Laughter) Won't happen.
 Won't happen, and you will die alone.
 (Laughter)

-5:58 What you want, what you want, what you want, is passion.
+5:59 what you want, what you want, is passion.
 It is beyond interest.
-You need 20 interests, and then one of them, one of them might grab you, one of them might engage you more than anything else, and then you may have found your greatest love in comparison to all the other things that interest you, and that's what passion is.
+You need 20 interests, and then one of them, one of them might grab you, one of them might engage you more than anything else, and then you may have found your greatest love, in comparison to all the other things that interest you, and that's what passion is.

 6:21 I have a friend, proposed to his sweetie.
 He was an economically rational person.
 He said to his sweetie, "Let us marry.
 Let us merge our interests."

-6:36 Yes he did.
+6:36 Yes, he did.
 "I love you truly," he said.
 "I love you deeply.
 I love you more than any other woman I've ever encountered.
-I love you more than Mary, Jane, Susie, Penelope, Ingrid, Gertrude, Gretel -- I was on a German exchange program then."
-(Laughter) "I love you more than — " All right!
+I love you more than Mary, Jane, Susie, Penelope, Ingrid, Gertrude, Gretel -- I was on a German exchange program then.
+I love you more than --" All right.
 She left the room halfway through his enumeration of his love for her.
-After he got over his surprise at being, you know, turned down, he concluded he'd had a narrow escape from marrying an irrational person, although he did make a note to himself that the next time he proposed, it was perhaps not necessary to enumerate all of the women he had auditioned for the part.
+After he got over his surprise at being, you know, turned down, he concluded he'd had a narrow escape from marrying an irrational person.
+Although, he did make a note to himself that the next time he proposed, it was perhaps not necessary to enumerate all of the women he had auditioned for the part.
 (Laughter)

-7:30 But the point stands.
-You must look for alternatives so that you find your destiny, or are you afraid of the word "destiny"?
+7:32 You must look for alternatives so that you find your destiny, or are you afraid of the word "destiny"?
 Does the word "destiny" scare you?
-That's what we're talking about, and if you don't find the highest expression of your talent, if you settle for "interesting," what the hell ever that means, do you know what will happen at the end of your long life?
-Your friends and family will be gathered in the cemetery, and there, beside your gravesite will be a tombstone, and inscribed on that tombstone, it will say, "Here lies a distinguished engineer who invented Velcro."
+That's what we're talking about.
+And if you don't find the highest expression of your talent, if you settle for "interesting," what the hell ever that means, do you know what will happen at the end of your long life?
+Your friends and family will be gathered in the cemetery, and there beside your gravesite will be a tombstone, and inscribed on that tombstone it will say, "Here lies a distinguished engineer, who invented Velcro."
 But what that tombstone should have said, in an alternative lifetime, what it should have said if it was your highest expression of talent, was, "Here lies the last Nobel Laureate in Physics, who formulated the Grand Unified Field Theory and demonstrated the practicality of warp drive."

-8:32 (Laughter) Velcro, indeed.
+8:32 (Laughter) Velcro, indeed!
 (Laughter)

 10:35 But what do you mean?
 That's what you expect me to say.
-You really think, you really think it's appropriate that you should actually take children and use them as a shield?
-You know what will happen someday, you, you ideal parent, you?
+Do you really think it's appropriate that you should actually take children and use them as a shield?
+You know what will happen someday, you ideal parent, you?
 The kid will come to you someday and say, "I know what I want to be.
 I know what I'm going to do with my life."
 You are so happy.
 It's the conversation a parent wants to hear, because your kid's good in math, and you know you're going to like what comes next.
 Says your kid, "I have decided I want to be a magician.
 I want to perform magic tricks on the stage."
 (Laughter)

 11:19 And what do you say?
-You say, you say, "Umm ... that's risky, kid.
+You say, you say, "That's risky, kid.
 Might fail, kid.
 Don't make a lot of money at that, kid.
-You know, I don't know, kid, you should think about that again, kid, you're so good at math, why don't you — "
+I don't know, kid, you should think about that again, kid.
+You're so good at math, why don't you --"

-11:35 And the kid interrupts you, and says, "But it is my dream.
+11:37 "But it is my dream.
 It is my dream to do this."
 And what are you going to say?
 You know what you're going to say?
 "Look kid.
-I had a dream once, too, but -- but."
-So how are you going to finish the sentence with your "but"? "...
-But.
+I had a dream once, too, but -- But --" So how are you going to finish the sentence with your "but"?
+"But.
 I had a dream too, once, kid, but I was afraid to pursue it."
-Or, are you going to tell him this?
-"I had a dream once, kid.
-But then you were born."
+Or are you going to tell him this: "I had a dream once, kid.
+But then, you were born."
 (Laughter)

 13:33 You're afraid to pursue your passion.
 You're afraid to look ridiculous.
 You're afraid to try.
 You're afraid you may fail.
 Great friend, great spouse, great parent, great career.
 Is that not a package?
 Is that not who you are?
 How can you be one without the other?
 But you're afraid.

-14:03 And that's why you're not going to have a great career, unless -- unless, that most evocative of all English words -- unless.
-But the unless word is also attached to that other, most terrifying phrase, "If only I had ..."
+14:03 And that's why you're not going to have a great career.
+Unless -- "unless," that most evocative of all English words -- "unless."
+But the "unless" word is also attached to that other, most terrifying phrase, "If only I had ..."
 "If only I had ..."
 If you ever have that thought ricocheting in your brain, it will hurt a lot.

-14:44 So, those are the many reasons why you are going to fail to have a great career, unless ...
+14:44 So, those are the many reasons why you are going to fail to have a great career.
+Unless --

 15:00 Thank you.
-(Applause)